m-sadkowski/Polibox/README.md

 - **Calendar**: Check the `Calendar` for important academic dates.
 - **Progress Tracker**: View your progress in the `Progress` section.
 - **Information**: Visit the `Information` page for contact details and regulations.
+- **Admin**: Login as administrator via http://127.0.0.1:8000/admin/ to add events to calendar or manage materials.

 ## Contributing